 There are many forms of taxation in the United States, some collected by the federal government and others by local governments and States.
 One tax in particular that affects the consumption of specific goods is the excise tax – a very specific, often very targeted tax that you pay sometimes without realizing it.

-Excise tax differs from sales tax in two fundamental ways.
-First, it is only on specific goods.
+First, an excise is only on specific goods.
 Whereas sales tax applies to just about everything you buy (usually with specific exceptions such as unprepared food and clothing), excise taxes are applied to specific goods.
 The most common examples are luxury goods or those that have been linked to specific health issues like cigarettes, alcohol and tanning salons.

 Second, sales tax is a percentage of the sale price.
 So if you buy a Mercedes S Class, you will pay more sales tax than if you bought a Toyota Corolla.
 The percentage of tax applied is set by the local government and 45 States in the United States have such a sales tax.
 Excise tax on the other hand is a flat tax applied before the purchase price for specific items, some of them by states and some by the Federal Government.